irisnet/irishub/docs/get-started/Validator-Node.md

 View the validator's information with this command:

 ```
-iriscli stake validator <val-address>  --chain-id=fuxi-4000 --node=tcp://localhost:26657
+iriscli stake validator <val-address-operator>  --chain-id=fuxi-4000 --node=tcp://localhost:26657
 ```

-The `<val-address>` is your account address that starts with 'faa'
+The `<val-address-operator>` is your account address that starts with 'faa1'

 ### Confirm Your Validator is Running